H-1B Visa Extension in 2026: Renewals, Processing Time, Process

 Estimated Timeline Summary:

-- With Premium Processing: Average 15 business days after I-130 submission (if no RFEs or complications arise).
+• With Premium Processing: Average 15 business days after I-129 submission (if no RFEs or complications arise).

-To get your H-1B visa extension, your employer will be subject to the same expenses as the original visa.
+To get your H-1B visa extension, your employer will be subject to the following fees.
 These include:

-It is important to remember that your employer is responsible for almost all required fees.
+Your employer is responsible for all required extension fees.
 Please also note that if your employer is paying by credit card, they must also file a Form G-1450, Authorization for Credit Card Transactions.
 The premium processing fee can be paid either by you or your employer.
-In this case, your employer must show that you chose to pay the premium processing fee for your own benefit and not for the employer’s benefit.
+In the case of the employee paying, your employer must show that you chose to pay the premium processing fee for your own benefit and not for the employer’s benefit.
 Speak with an immigration attorney to better understand the fees involved with getting an H-1B visa extension.

 Need support with H-1B Extensions?
 File your petition with VisaNation.